Best AEO Platforms 2026

-The best AEO platforms in 2026 depend on what you actually need done.
-Best for full execution: Loudmink ($99-599/mo), the only AEO platform under $4,500/mo that creates content across blog, Reddit, and YouTube with human review and post-publication verification.
-Best for enterprise monitoring: Profound ($99-399/mo self-serve, $2,000-5,000+ Enterprise), deepest engine coverage with prompt volume data backed by Sequoia's $35M.
+The best AEO platforms (also called AI SEO, GEO, or AIO platforms, same category) in 2026 depend on what you actually need done.
+Best for full execution: Loudmink ($99-599/mo), the only AEO platform under $4,500/mo that creates content across blog, Reddit, and YouTube with human review and continuous post-publication monitoring.
+Best for enterprise monitoring: Profound ($99-399/mo self-serve, $2,000-5,000+ Enterprise), deepest engine coverage plus Query Fanout and prompt volume data, backed by ~$155M in funding (a $96M Series C led by Lightspeed in Feb 2026, ~$1B valuation).
 Best on a budget: Otterly ($29-489/mo), Gartner Cool Vendor 2025 with 10,000+ users and no feature gating.
 Best for automated blog publishing: Relixir ($199-499/mo), YC-backed with 6 engines and auto-publish on all tiers.
-Best for ecommerce: AEO Engine ($797-2,997/mo), the only other AEO platform besides Loudmink that seeds Reddit and Quora.
-Best for Fortune 500: Evertune ($3,000+/mo), 25-million consumer panel and dedicated enterprise support.
-Best for existing content teams: AthenaHQ ($295/mo), ACE citation prediction tells you what to change before you change it.
+Best for ecommerce: AEO Engine ($1,597-2,997/mo), a done-for-you service that seeds Reddit and Quora alongside articles, backlinks, and PR.
+Best for Fortune 500: Evertune ($800/mo Pro, custom Enterprise), 25-million consumer panel and dedicated enterprise support.
+Best for existing content teams: AthenaHQ (free-$295/mo), which now drafts and publishes GEO content and, on Enterprise, adds ACE citation prediction that estimates what to change before you change it.

 Master Comparison Table